-Memorial Day is a day that marks the start of the summer season for many Americans.
+Memorial Day in the U.S. is traditionally the last Monday in May.
+It’s a day that marks the start of the summer season for many Americans.
 Across the nation, people will have picnics, visit loved ones, and enjoy the long weekend.
 The National Hospice and Palliative Care Organization reminds Americans that Memorial Day has a much more significant meaning.
 It provides an opportunity to honor those in the military who have made the ultimate sacrifice on behalf of our nation.

 As we mark Memorial Day this year, we are a nation still involved in conflicts abroad.
 Serious injuries and the untimely deaths of our brave service men and women remind us that life is precious.
 Families at home deal with separation and concern for loved ones far away.